reasoning-survey/Awesome-Reasoning-Foundation-Models/README.md

 [`Survey PDF`](https://arxiv.org/pdf/2312.11562.pdf) |
 A curated list of awesome large AI models, or foundation models, for reasoning.
 We organize the current foundation models into three categories: *language foundation models*, *vision foundation models*, and *multimodal foundation models*.
-Further, we elaborate the foundation models in reasoning tasks, including *commonsense*, *mathematical*, *logical*, *causal*, *visual*, *audio*, *multimodal*, *embodied reasoning*, etc.
+Further, we elaborate the foundation models in reasoning tasks, including *commonsense*, *mathematical*, *logical*, *causal*, *visual*, *audio*, *multimodal*, *agent reasoning*, etc.
 Reasoning techniques are also summarized.

 We welcome contributions to this repository to add more resources.
 Please submit a pull request if you want to contribute!
+See [CONTRIBUTING](CONTRIBUTING.md).

 <!-- ## News -->